-This document aims to introduce you to pastoral ministry; how you prepare for that ministry and how you may receive recognition of your call and gifting from other Baptist Christians.
+This document aims to introduce you to the ministry of preaching; how you prepare for that ministry and how you may receive recognition of your call and gifting from other Baptist Christians.
 In the church meeting, members recognise and affirm each other's gifts.
-It is within the local church that your gift for pastoral ministry is first discerned.
+It is within the local church that your gift for preaching is first discerned.